 To treat hypoxia these steps should be followed:

 When prior incidents were investigated, it was discovered that in certain cases, the grasp of a pilot about aerodynamic changes at high altitudes was insufficient.
 FL250 is the height at which high-altitude flights are considered (25,000 feet).
 This is also the altitude at which oxygen masks are necessary for passengers to be ready in the event of an emergency.

 True airspeed (TAS) rises with increasing altitudes, but the efficacy of aerodynamic controls and natural aerodynamic damping are both reliant on indicated airspeed (IAS), which does not vary significantly.

-Pilots who ascend too far can experience a condition known as coffin corner, in which an airplane can stall if its speed is reduced, but if its speed is increased, it will reach a critical Mach number limit, causing shock waves to form on particular spots usually over the wings.
+Pilots who ascend too far in a high altitude flight can experience a condition known as coffin corner, in which an airplane can stall if its speed is reduced, but if its speed is increased, it will reach a critical Mach number limit, causing shock waves to form on particular spots usually over the wings.
 To get out of this position, the only way is to get out of the corner.

 Pilots must be cautious at altitudes when the operational envelope is limited since there is no room for complacency.
 When flying over FL250, the Federal Aviation Administration recommends:

 Safety is the number one goal of all airmen and instructors.
 Training and endorsement taken upon completion are aimed to increase safety.
 An endorsement marks and formalizes events such as an operating privilege or authorization granted or a limitation incurred.
 Training and endorsement required are identified by FAA.

 As previously stated, Part 61 outlines the standards for each pilot’s eligibility, aeronautical knowledge, flight proficiency, and aeronautical experience.

 The following subjects should be covered in ground training for 61.31’s high altitude endorsement: